 The 2001-2005 IS has a rear-wheel drive platform with a 3.0L inline-6 engine, similar to the last generation of Toyota Supra.
 The IS 300 was offered with a manual or automatic transmission.
 Redesigned for 2006, the Lexus IS got the 2.5L and 3.5L V6 engines and an available all-wheel drive.
 Lexus IS interior is tight and in terms of handling, the IS is not as good as the BMW 3-series, but it’s a very reliable upscale car.
 Same as other luxury cars, the IS needs premium gasoline and parts are expensive.

 The Civic Si is a very solid, reliable small car.
 If you like performance mods, there is no better candidate.
 The Civic Si is available as a sedan or coupe.
 It comes with a high-revving 197-hp 2.0L i-VTEC engine and only a 6-speed manual transmission; no automatic was offered.
 The 2009 Honda Civic Si is rated at 21/29 MPG, but it requires premium gasoline.
 All Civic models except the 2006 coupe have good safety ratings.

-The votes have been counted.
-Subaru Impreza WRX and Honda S2000 were getting the most votes, but in the end the WRX won by one point.
 There are not that many of them available, but this 91-octane turbocharged Subie is a true sports car and if 230 horsepower is not enough, it can be easily modified.
-The WRX has a turbocharged 4-cylinder boxer engine and standard all-wheel drive system is one of the best out there and is good in snow.
+The WRX has a turbocharged 4-cylinder boxer engine and standard all-wheel drive.
+Subaru AWD system is one of the best out there and works very good in snow.
 The Impreza WRX is available as a sedan or wagon.
 The 2007 stock WRX does 0 to 60 in around 6 seconds.
 We even found a few WRX STI models within this price range.

 Dodge Charger – sporty, but not very reliable.